Trans Bhutan Trail

 Today we head out on what is a historically very significant section of the trail, once used by the famous messenger Garp Lunghi Khorlo.
 Being an isolated section passing through no human settlements, the walk today allowing you to be at one with nature for the duration of the day .
 As you head out of Samtendang , the first section of the trail is an ascent , after which the trail flattens out before dropping down towards Razawo.
 O/n in tents

 Head out on the trail which follows the river for a short while after leaving Razawo .
-From here the path is a steady climb up , all the way till Pelela pass .
-The trail will initially follow a farm road before crossing over into open meadow and forest of oak and walnut.
-At 3402 meters the Pelea pass is traditionally considered the boundary between west and central Bhutan.
-O/n in tents
+From here the path is a steady climb up , all the way till Noobding .
+The trail initially follows a farm road before crossing over into open meadow and forest of oak and walnut.
+From here a stiff 2 hour climb will get you to Noobding, the end point of our trek.

 Included